 Merrimack School District adheres to the Confidentiality of Information regulations set forth in the NH Rules, the Federal Family Educational Rights and Privacy Act of 1974 20 U.S.C.
-1232G, (FERPA) and its implementing regulations in 34-CFR Part 99 and the Individuals with Disabilities Act (IDEA 2004; 34 CFR 300.610-627).
+1232G, (FERPA) and the Individuals with Disabilities Act (IDEA 2004; 34 CFR 300.610-627), with its implementing federal regulations.
+(SB Policy JRA adopted August 2017)